kylewm/redwind/README.md

 interesting to you!
 If on the other hand you want something polished and fully-formed and with an established userbase, I can highly recommend [Known](https://withknown.com).

-Come join us in the #indiewebcamp IRC channel on Freenode (I'm kylewm) if you have any questions, comments, concerns, or of course file an issue here.
-I'd love to hear from you.

 # Installation